 Teacher editions are full-color, spiral-bound books featuring insets of the corresponding student textbook with teacher notations in the margins, detailed daily learning plans and pacing guides, exercises and activities, a unique code system for free online resources, and Scripture, Catechism, and Framework cross-references.

 Every chapter offers essential/guiding questions, learning targets, assessment evidence tools, and downloadable assignments and handouts.

-includes one Teacher Textbook, beautifully designed CD PowerPoint presentations and lecture notes for each chapter of the book selected, a CD of the corresponding Robert and Emma audio-drama act for the book level selected, and one year free subscription to the secure online Teacher Site which offers handouts and assignments, alternative activities, online videos, exams and answer keys, training webinars, and other classroom tools.
+Teacher manuals also include beautifully designed PowerPoint presentations and lecture notes for each chapter of the book; a CD with one act of the Robert and Emma drama audio corresponding to the book level; and a free subscription to secure online teacher resources including handouts and assignments, alternative activities, online videos, exams and answer keys, training webinars, and other classroom tools.

 PowerPoint Presentations and Lecture Notes

 Each Teacher Manual includes a CD with PowerPoint presentations for each chapter, plus full lecture notes.

 The “Robert & Emma” drama is a four-act play that reinforces textbook learning.
 Each act teaches the concepts in the corresponding book level through a masterful use of creative drama.
 Student textbooks include a printed booklet with the corresponding act; teacher textbooks include a CD with the audio of the corresponding act.
 A full four-act printed script is also available in paperback (112 pages).

 Act 1.
 Andrew Ross is a high school student with Down Syndrome who overhears best friends Robert and Emma insulting people with disabilities during a conversation about abortion.
 When Andrew risks his life to help Emma, she discovers a new understanding of happiness, quality of life, love, and friendship.